MalvikaaMani/TomatoTargetShooter/README.md

 The player accumulates points by successfully hitting the tomato targets, aiming to achieve the highest score possible before the timer runs out.
 <h3> Game Mechanics</h3>
-<br>• Starting the Game: The game begins when the page loads or when the player clicks
-the restart button.
+• Starting the Game: The game begins when the page loads or when the player clicks the restart button.
 <br>• Target Movement: Tomatoes are created at random positions within the game
 container and move to new random positions every second.